ryanhowdy/fcms/README.md

 * Fork the [fcms repo](https://github.com/ryanhowdy/fcms) on GitHub
 * Send a pull request (don't forget to add yourself to the [AUTHORS](https://github.com/ryanhowdy/fcms/blob/master/AUTHORS) file)

+We usually have a few bugs/feature requests that you can get paid to fix.
+Check out our list of issues labeled  [bounty](https://github.com/ryanhowdy/fcms/labels/bounty).

 # Installation